-The idea of root pruning is to slice an 18-inch-deep circle into the ground around the tree’s rootball.
+The idea of root pruning is to slice an 18 inch deep (46 cm.) circle into the ground around the tree’s rootball.
 Use a sharp spade to cut the circle, slicing through the quince roots you come upon.
 How wide to make the radius of the circle depends in the trunk diameter.
 You’ll want to make the radius nine times the diameter.

 Where and When Can You Move a Quince?

 Another early step in moving a quince is to locate a new and appropriate site.
 Quince trees need sun and prefer well-draining soil.
 The fruit needs a long growing season to ripen well, so select the tree’s new location with this in mind.

 Once you have picked a good location, dig a hole several times deeper and wider than the quince’s rootball.
 Till the soil in the bottom of the hole and work in organic compost.
 Water well.

 Fall is the best season for transplanting a quince.
 Once the fruit drops, you can start moving the quince, but be sure to act a few weeks before the first expected frost.